 14 Days | Colombia To Colombia | From:

-Wander the old walled city of Cartagena, Sip a cold beverage by the Caribbean Sea, Hike through the lush jungle to the Lost City.
+Wander the old walled city of Cartagena, Sip a cold beverage by the Caribbean Sea, Learn about Wiwa customs on a village visit, Hike through the lush jungle to the Lost City.

 Colombia has a certain kind of magic that you won’t find anywhere else in the Caribbean.
-On this trip, you’ll experience it first-hand via visits to rural villages, treks through Tayrona National Park’s picturesque trails and (of course), downtime on the beach.
-Later, head deep into the jungle to Teyuna — the fabled Ciudad Perdida (Lost City) older than Machu Picchu — a place crowded with history and free of crowds.
+On this trip, you’ll experience it first-hand via visits to rural regions, treks through Tayrona National Park’s picturesque trails and (of course), downtime on the beach.
+Spend time with village communities to learn about Indigenous traditions before heading deep into the jungle to Teyuna — the fabled Ciudad Perdida (Lost City) older than Machu Picchu — a place crowded with history and free of crowds.
 Colombia is mysterious.
 Come figure out the riddle.

-Your G for Good Moment: Wiwa Community Visit & Lunch, Gotsezhi Village
+Your G for Good Moment: Wiwa Community Visit & Lunch, Gotshezhy Village